LIFEGUARDING

 • Bronze Cross (needs not to be current)

-• Standard First Aid & CPR C (needs not to be current)
+• Intermediate First Aid with CPR-C (needs not to be current)

 4. Am I too old to become a lifeguard?